ipclucas/JekyllTest/docs/getting-started/ios.md

 ### Installing ObjectBox

 1. In order to use the QuantumPay frameworks you will need to add ObjectBox to your project.
-Visit [ObjectBox - Swift](https://swift.objectbox.io) and follow the instructions to install ObjectBox for your project.
+Visit [ObjectBox](https://swift.objectbox.io) and follow the instructions to install ObjectBox for your project.

 2. If your project is not using CocoaPods yet, it may be more helpful to start here [ObjectBox - Detailed Instructions](https://swift.objectbox.io/install#detailed-instructions)

 ### Turn off Bitcode support

-Go to your project's Build Settings and set **Enable Bitcode** to *false*.
+1. Go to your project's Build Settings and set **Enable Bitcode** to *false*.
 The easiest way to do this is to search for the setting using the bar in the top right.

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-4.png" style='border:1px solid #000000' />